 Thus, once the defendant establishes that the length of the delay between the filing of the complaint and the arrest thereon exceeds the statute of limitations applicable to misdemeanors, the burden then shifts to the prosecution to justify the delay by showing that legitimate law enforcement concerns cause or contribute to the delay.
 (Ibid.)

 In the instant matter, the delay between the filing of the complaint and the arrest of the defendant thereon amounted to over two years.
 This delay is beyond the one-year statute of limitations period for misdemeanors and, thus, prejudice to defendant's right to a speedy trial is presumed under Serna v.
 Superior Court.
 Ultimately then, dismissal of the charges against the defendant are mandated absent a showing by the prosecution that the delay is justified.

-Your rights are important to us at The Law Offices of Keith J. Bruno, APC.
-If you have been charged with a crime and would like to know more about whether or not a Speedy Trial motion is appropriate in your case, The Law Offices of Keith J. Bruno, APC the Orange County, Los Angeles, Riverside, San Bernardino and San Diego criminal defense firm of The Law Offices of Keith J. Bruno, APC.
+Your rights are important to us at BRUNO│NALU.
+If you have been charged with a crime and would like to know more about whether or not a speedy trial motion is appropriate in your case, contact our law firm in Orange County.
 We offer a free face-to-face consultation and can work out a payment plan in most situations.